Beyond the Pitch

 Here’s how Growth Multiplier works.

-Every month, James and I host a Growth Multiplier working session with as many of our engaged portfolio companies as choose to come.
+Every month, James and Rev1 host a Growth Multiplier working session with as many of our engaged portfolio companies as choose to come.

 Here’s what happens.

 - Entrepreneurs connect with other entrepreneurs – Our portfolio companies understand connections.
-They’ve all engaged experts and mentors through First Connect.
+They’ve all engaged vetted service providers and mentors through Rev1.
 They also understand first-hand that It can be solitary, lonely, and certainly stressful, being an entrepreneur.
 Friends and family can be supportive.
 Mentors can help make connections and share great advice.
 But at the end of the day, no one fully understands the challenges of being an entrepreneur unless they’ve been an entrepreneur, too.

 - Entrepreneurs help other entrepreneurs – The Growth Multiplier is so much more than networking.
 Entrepreneurs bring their sales and marketing problems here.
 We set up the topic (which they’ve chosen the month before) and kick things off with a couple of slides.
 Then it’s all about the group.
 For the next hour-and-a-half, they talk about how they can help each other